brundinm/brundinm/README.md

-Beginning my computing activities in 1980, I have used the following computer languages, including writing code using the subset of listed programming languages (the compiled and interpreted languages, SQL, XSLT, etc.):
+Beginning my computing activities in 1980, I have used the following computer languages, including writing code using the subset of listed programming languages (e.g., the compiled and interpreted languages, SQL, XSLT, etc.):

 - Compiled languages
   - ActionScript